esond/GroceryCo/README.md

 The above packages are all available on NuGet.

+I also used a code snippet from a stackoverflow answer to generate tabular console output (http://stackoverflow.com/a/19353995/1672990).

 ####Assumptions Made
   - Sale types are not user defined.
 That is to say, new "types" of sales (a "combo" deal for example; buy one Apple and save on Oranges) will require new development.